alivenotions/reqwest/README.md

 ## Design decisions

-1. All the HTTP request methods are available on the top level
+1. All the HTTP request methods are available on the top level.
 2. Non 2xx status codes error out.
 3. JSON body can be passed as the second argument for `post`, `put`, `delete` and `patch`.
-It will automatically be passed through `JSON.strigify`.
+It will automatically be passed through `JSON.stringify`.
 I mostly find myself working with JSON hence the preference. `get` and `head` don't have this argument.
 4. Regular [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) can be passed as the third argument to `post`, `put`, `delete` and `head` methods.
 5. Helper methods to transform body data like `json`, `text` etc. are available on the top-level promise to save another `.then()` chain or another `await`.
 6. The first argument for all methods is `resource`/`url`.
 Currently it's always a string.
-In the future, we can probably accomodate the Request object too.
+In the future, we can probably accomodate the `Request` object too.
 7. A central configuration object is also available that allows for configuring http call interceptions, base urls, and option defaults.

 ## API